wandyezj/Random/notes/software_engineering_2019-01-08.md

 ## Exploring Company Engineering Cultures

-* Microsoft - shrink wrap software
+* Microsoft - Shrink Wrap Software
     * Buisness Oriented
     * Cost of changes is high
-    * Begin super reliable is extreamly important
+    * Being super reliable is extreamly important
     * Not breaking things is extreamly important
     * Lack of process leads to issues
 * Google - Cathedral